 Claire and Brennan have been best friends for years.
 But when the two are brought back together after two years apart, Claire wonders if the feelings she has for Brennan might go beyond friendship.

 Winner of the 2009 Association for Mormon Letters Drama award.
-Little Happy Secrets is available as part of the Peculiar Pages anthology Out of the Mount: 19 from New Play Project.
+Little Happy Secrets is featured as one of the plays in the Peculiar Pages anthology Out of the Mount: 19 from New Play Project.

 The story of Catherine, a Christian martyr who, after her death, is assigned to guide a young peasant girl as she becomes the woman history will revere as Joan of Arc.
 Accompanying Joan throughout her legendary career, Catherine finds that her influence directly affects the girl’s successes and failures.
 As Joan spirals toward the inevitable, Catherine questions her assignment and, ultimately, her own faith.

 Winner of the IRAM award for Best New Play, and recognized for Meritorious Achievement by KC/ACTF Region VIII.
-Martyrs’ Crossing is available for purchase as part of the Zarahemla Books anthology Saints on Stage.
+Martyrs’ Crossing is one of the plays featured in the Zarahemla Books anthology Saints on Stage.